lnls-dig/dmm7510-epics-ioc/README.md

 ## Initialization

-1. In order to run this IOC you need to have **EPICS Base 3.14** and **SynApps 5.8** installed.
+1. In order to run this IOC you need to have **EPICS Base 3.14**, **SynApps 5.8**, and **StreamDevice 2-7-7** installed.
 The first step when configuring the IOC is making sure that the paths to support modules in the RELEASE file (*configure/RELEASE*) are correct.
 Set the following lines in the file:

 ```
 SUPPORT=/<path>/<to>/<synApps>